AIMultiple ResearchAIMultiple ResearchAIMultiple Research

-Chatbots decrease customer support expenses and maintain 24/7 availability, thus increasing revenues and customer satisfaction.
+Chatbots decrease customer support expenses while maintaining 24/7 availability, thus increasing revenues and customer satisfaction.
 And with the rise of generative AI chatbots, like ChatGPT, more businesses could adopt chatbots.

 Pricing plans from top chatbot vendors